Thinking beyond borders

 The Malaysian transfer pricing environment is regulated since 1 January 2009 upon the insertion of the arm’s length principle into the Income Tax Act, 1967.
 In 2012, the MIRB released the TP Rules and TP Guidelines as an indication that the Malaysian Government is determined in its enforcement of transfer pricing compliance by Malaysian taxpayers.
 These TP Guidelines has recently been updated in July 2017 to align the local TP requirements with that of Based Erosion and Profit Shifting Action 13 documentation requirements.
 In terms of personal taxation, transfer pricing and tax implications could arise where the company gave interest-free loan with no fixed repayment terms to its directors.
-The Public Ruling on loans or advances to director by a Company published on 30 November 2015 states that if a Company obtains a loan from third party to make loans or advances to directors who are also employees, then the director would be deemed to have a perquisite amounting to the interest costs incurred by the employer to fund the loan.
+The Public Ruling on loans or advances to director by a company published on 30 November 2015 states that if a company obtains a loan from a third party to make loans or advances to directors who are also employees, then the director would be deemed to have a perquisite amounting to the interest costs incurred by the employer to fund the loan.

 Personal Data Protection Act 2010 (PDPA) regulates the processing of personal data of individuals involved in commercial transactions.

 The present exchange control regime applies uniformly to transactions with all countries/jurisdictions except Israel, against which special restrictive rules apply.